-I’ve always known then as “Egyptian Walking Onions” but recently learned they’re not really from Egypt.
-It’s unclear where they come from, but the best guess is that the Romani people (aka.
-Gypsies) brought them from somewhere in India to Europe.
+I’ve always known them as “Egyptian Walking Onions,” but I recently learned they’re not really from Egypt.
+It’s unclear where they come from, but the best guess is that the Romani people brought them from somewhere in India to Europe.

 Walking Onions are Hardy in zones 3 to 9.

 Common watercress is a tasty salad green that also happens to be a perennial vegetable.
 According to Temperate Climate Permaculture:

 “This amazing plant does best when grown in an aquatic or wetland location.
 Grow it in clear, flowing water, and you have an amazing raw or cooked green with a pungent flavor.
 Grow it in poorer conditions, and it will purify the water and accumulate nutrients… a great addition to the compost pile…

 Native to Asia and Europe, Watercress has been consumed for thousands of years.
 In fact, it is likely the oldest known green veg used by humans.
 It can be traced back to the Persians, Romans, and Greeks.
 Hippocrates himself grew watercress at the first hospital on the island of Kos around 400 BC.
 Watercress remained a commonly collected wild food throughout Europe.
 It was also common through Asia, but the history of Watercress in Asia is less known.
 It spread around the world with the European explorers who used it to prevent scurvy (a deadly vitamin C deficiency prevented due to Watercress’ high vitamin content).”

 These days you can find watercress in the grocery store next to the expensive fancy salad greens…or you can just grow it yourself.